1) Navigate to courses -> Click on all courses

 You can find all CTL events in the CTL Calendar

-Yes, you can start building your courses now but it is important to notice that this course is not yet connected to the students in your class.
-Once your course is ready for teaching, you’ll need to import it into the course with students that was set up from the school because it contains integration with the school and your live students.
+Yes, you can start building your courses anytime but especially if this is your first time using Canvas, you might want to build out your course in a ‘Test’ course.
+Once your course is ready for teaching, you’ll need to import it into the course with students.

 Yes, you can consolidate your content onto Canvas which has a foundation for housing diverse content and has both assessment as well as grading schemes.